Do Southern Phone Sell Mobile Broadband Plans?

 Everything you need to know about Southern Phone’s plans

 Southern Phone (they’re based in Southern NSW) are a tried and tested Australian telco brand.
-They’ve recently re-branded their services + their website and issued a new suite of plans on two networks in parallel, Optus and Telstra Mobile.
+They’ve recently re-branded their services and website, and issued a new suite of plans.
+The company was known as one of the few to offer plans on both the Optus and Telstra networks, but have since focused on the Optus network alone for SIM Only plans.
 Southern focus mostly on the over 50s age group, although their plans will (obviously) work in anyone’s phones.
 So how do they compare?

 Interestingly, Southern have a unique business model.
 They are owned by 35 county councils and return profits to them – a form of co-operative which is not something you see a lot of anywhere in telco, let alone among telecommunications companies.

 On data pricing, they are ‘there or thereabouts’ (i.e. competitive with other telcos) – but, to be frank, there are often better data inclusions out there, on the same networks at the same price.
-Where Southern Phone excel is in their ‘bundled deals’, for customers with landline phones and fixed broadband connections.
-These facilities will appeal most to older Australians, as you’ll see from the information below.
+Where Southern Phone excel is in their ‘bundled deals’ for customers with landline phones and fixed broadband connections.
+These facilities will appeal to older Australians the most, as you’ll see from the information below.

 Key facts you need to know about Southern Phone